Agile CRM Implementation: A Blueprint for IT Leaders

 • Later phases can incorporate automation, AI-driven customer insights, or integrations with additional business systems.

-5. Iterative Development and Regular Feedback
+5. Iterate Development and Collect Regular Feedback

 Agile thrives on iteration.
 After each sprint, review progress with stakeholders, gather feedback, and refine the system accordingly.
 This ensures that each iteration brings you closer to a CRM that genuinely meets the needs of your business and your customers.